Arman92/apigateway-bug/README.md

 However API Gateway does not support either of these when you import the OpenAPI specs with AWS CLI or CDK.

+# How to reproduce
+Below I have documented two ways to reproduce this issue, AWC CLI and AWS CDK

 ## AWS CLI

 Using AWS CLI, one should be able to import OpenAPI specs to API Gateway, [source doc](https://docs.aws.amazon.com/cli/latest/reference/apigateway/import-rest-api.html)